Table of Contents

 options are effectively commented out.
 You need only to

-remove the hash (#
+remove the hash (#) character from the

 beginning of the option names, and set the values as you